tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `mkdir -p src/ComposerExample`

-The create a file called `src/ComposerExample/HelloApplication.php` with the following content:
+Then create a file called `src/ComposerExample/HelloApplication.php` with the following content:

 ```php